 I am happy to share syllabi and ideas.
 Please email me if you are interested in any of my courses.
-I teach one course a semester in an alternation of African-American English, Community Based Research Methods (grad and undergrad).
+I teach two courses a year in a yearly alternation of African-American English (grad and undergrad) and Community Based Research Methods (grad and undergrad).
 I direct undergraduate research at UCSB year round and I co-lead the NSF REU Site: Increasing Diversity in the Linguistic Sciences through Research on Language and Social Mobility or “Talking College” project.

-In the fall of 2016, I will teach a new course entitled: Passages: The Transition of Underrepresented Scholars to Graduate and Professional School (with participation by Prof. Cheryl Dickter)
+In the fall of 2016, I taught a new course entitled: Passages: The Transition of Underrepresented Scholars to Graduate and Professional School (with participation by Prof. Cheryl Dickter)

 The course focuses on what it means to be underrepresented as you transition from college to graduate and professional school.
 In this class, we will explore the impact that underrepresented graduate scholars have had at William and Mary, in a research area of your choice, in the broader area of higher education, and in the world at large.
 Over the semester, in reading and evaluating a variety of works, you will obtain an understanding of how your educational experience, particularly your undergraduate research experiences, will impact your life in graduate school.
 This class focuses on general as well as community-based research.

-I will participate in the teaching of COLL 100: Underrepresented Scholars in the Academy
+I also participated in the teaching of COLL 100: Underrepresented Scholars in the Academy

 This course focuses on what it means to be underrepresented in higher education from historical, contemporary, and future perspectives.
 In this class, we will explore the history of and psychological constructs affecting underrepresented scholars at our school, in a discipline of your choice, and in the broader area of higher education.
 Over the semester, in reading and evaluating a variety of works, you will obtain an understanding of research and begin to develop your own research questions.
 This class focuses on general as well as community-based research.